j-x-huang/Medical-Blockchain/README.md

 ***
 In this document we will detail how to setup MedBloc.
-Further information on the repository structure and web apps can be found our the GitHub wiki.
+Further information on the repository structure and web apps can be found on our GitHub wiki.

 ## Setup Guide